mjrgh/PinscapePico/README.md

 original Pinscape KL25Z system, and so far I haven't written anything equivalent for the new Pico software.

-Here's what I do have for you so far:
+Here's what's I do have:

 <b>[JSON Configuration Reference](http://mjrnet.org/pinscape/PinscapePico/Help/JSONConfigRef.html):</b>
 This has the most comprehensive documentation on the firmware's